 Once the Fee Rebate is approved, an Agreement is entered into between the City and the developer or owner guaranteeing the information provided to the City is correct and all requirements will be completed for the fee reductions being provided.
 The Agreement is recorded as a lien against the property.
 Annual reporting to the city will also be required to ensure rent compliance is being achieved.
 If you would like to request an application or get additional information about the Affordable Housing Fee Waiver Program, call the Community Development Block Grant Office at (303) 774-4339.

-- The Planning and Development Services Division has a number of publications and maps available for purchase.
-Publications that are available are the Longmont Area Comprehensive Plan, the Land Development Code and the Longmont Community Profile.
-The maps provided by our Division focus on Longmont's growth and development.
+- The Planning and Development Services Department has a number of publications and maps available for purchase.
+The maps provided focus on Longmont's growth and development.
 They are the comprehensive land use, zoning, primary greenways, bikeways, historic districts, neighborhood planning areas, airport influence zone, three-tier planning system and the Longmont Downtown Development Authority.
-Publications are available in a hard copy format, CD, or on our website.
+Publications are available in a hard copy format or on our website.

 Further information and costs quotes can be obtained by contacting the Development Services Center at 385 Kimbark St, through e-mail at firstname.lastname@example.org or by calling (303) 651-8330.

 A public hearing is that time during a City Council, Planning & Zoning Commission or Historic Preservation Commission meeting in which interested individuals may address the Council or Commission on specific agenda items for that meeting.